toji/webxr-scene-optimization/README.md

 Mesh Count:  638
 ```

 If I go look at some of the performance recommendations for my target device ([detailed here](https://developer.oculus.com/documentation/unity/unity-perf/?locale=en_US)) the rough estimate is that I should only be submitting 50-100 draw calls per frame, and that's in a native environment.
-If we assume that each mesh is equal to _at least_ one draw call, uh....
+If we assume that each mesh is equal to _at least_ one draw call, two if we're doing stereo rendering for VR, uh....
 We're over that.
 By a lot.

 (See: "This is Fine" dog above.
 Maybe picture even more flames.)

+Incidentally, those same guidelines also say we should be limiting our scene to 100k triangles, and this particual scene is roughly double that, so we're pushing our luck on multiple fronts.

 ## Into the Blender